erdc/spt_compute/README.md

 ```
 Then install packages listed above.

-##Step 4: Install AutoRoute and AutoRoutePy
+##Step 4: (Optional) Install AutoRoute and AutoRoutePy
+If you want to try out the forecasted AutoRoute flood inundation (BETA), you will need to complete this section.

 Follow the instructions here: https://github.com/erdc-cm/AutoRoutePy

 ##Step 5: Install Submodule Dependencies